 Contact with Birth Family

 During the Fostering to Adopt placement contact with birth parents will be maintained and is likely to be a minimum of three times per week, but can be as much as 7 times a week if the court directs it.

-When it becomes an Adoption Placement, contact with birth family will stop, the timing and nature of Social Worker visits will change, and there will be a timescale for the applying to court for the final Adoption Order.
+When it becomes an Adoption Placement, contact with the birth family will stop, the timing and nature of Social Worker visits will change, and there will be a timescale when applying to court for the final Adoption Order.

 Sometimes there is limited information available to Foster to Adopt carers at the point of placement – this may be due to court directives or confidentiality issues.
 There is a slight risk that at the point of Placement Order, when full detailed information becomes available, that Fostering to Adopt carers may feel they cannot proceed to adoption.

 As a Specialist Adoption Agency, Families for Children do not “place” their own children, but we have children from across the UK placed with our Adopters.
 This will mean that there will be a wide variety of Fostering to Adopt experiences to deal with, and we will aim to support you in this process by ensuring that the Local Authorities' processes are as robust as they can be, and that you get as much information as you need and are entitled to.

 Did you know?
 We host Information Sessions too!